pac4j/pac4j/documentation/docs/authenticators/jwt.md

 ## 4) JWK

-If you configuration is available as a JSON JWK, you can use the methods of the [`JWKHelper`](https://github.com/pac4j/pac4j/tree/master/pac4j-jwt/src/main/java/org/pac4j/jwt/util/JWKHelper.java) to:
+If your configuration is available as a JSON JWK, you can use the methods of the [`JWKHelper`](https://github.com/pac4j/pac4j/tree/master/pac4j-jwt/src/main/java/org/pac4j/jwt/util/JWKHelper.java) to:

 - retrieve the secret from the JSON using the `buildSecretFromJwk` method
 - build the RSA key from the JSON using the `buildRSAKeyPairFromJwk` method